96 Tears Pt. 2 - Spelling Is Important

 I was looking through Bay City Directories and phone books from the 1960's for information on 'Art Schield', and I couldn't find anything at all.
 Finally, I checked the street address at 405 Raymond Street, and that is where I discovered the spelling error.
 It was Art Schiell, not Schield.

 I had already inadvertently contributed to the continued misspelling of Schiell's name a year or two earlier when I put up the Michigan Rock and Roll Legends display at the Bay City Motor Company on Water Street.
 I had framed one of the original Pa-Go-Go 45's of "96 Tears" along with a brief explanation of the historical importance of "96 Tears" being the only # 1 hit ever recorded in Bay City, Michigan.
 I also wrote that the song was recorded at "Art Schield's" studio on Raymond Street.
 I then made the same spelling error in my 2006 biography of Question Mark and The Mysterians after they had been voted into Michigan Rock and Roll Legends.

-The second source I used was the CD booklet for "The Best Of ?
-And The Mysterians" Cameo Parkway 1966 - 1967.
-In the liner notes in the booklet, it states that "96 Tears" was recorded at "Schields" Recording Studio, Bay City, Michigan.
+The second source i used was the CD booklet for "The Best Of ?
+And The Mysterians" Cameo Parkway 1966 - 1867.
+I the booklet, it states the "96 Tears" was recorded at "Schield's" Recording Studio, Bay City, Michigan.

 The mistake was relatively easy to correct on both my display and on my web page.
 But how do you correct something that has already been printed in a book or in CD liner notes?
 The misinformation has already been spread and will continue to do so.
 In addition, the mistake can still be found on the above web address.